Associate Professor Bob Cavana

-Associate Professor Bob Cavana is a Reader in Management Systems and Discipline Head of the Management Group in the School of Management, Victoria Business School, Victoria University of Wellington, New Zealand.
+Associate Professor Bob Cavana is a Reader in Systems & Sustainability in the School of Management, Victoria Business School, Victoria University of Wellington, New Zealand.

 Previously he was Corporate Economist with the NZ Railways Corporation and he has consulted to various NZ organisations on economic, strategic, systems and business research projects.
 Bob is a past President of the NZ Operational Research Society, a past Vice-President for the International System Dynamics Society and a former Managing Editor of System Dynamics Review (2005-12).